SkymouseStudios/skymse-jekyll/_drafts/2018-07-10-how-to-love-your-employees.md

 ---
 layout: post
-title: "How to find and keep hardworking millenial employees."
+title: How to find and keep hardworking millenial employees.
 author: Patrick Hanus
 img: "/library/images/our-work/website-ams.jpg"
 permalink: "/how-to-actually-strategize-your-social-media.html"
 ttr: 7

 ---
 Creating the best EX (Employee Experience)

 In a world where User Experience, Client Experience and Whatnot are so important, what about the way we treat our employees as business owners.
 I’ve searched some time as an employee and I noticed a could cool things that I liked, but some pretty obvious things that were not ever taken into consideration.
 If a company expects you to be flexible (work overtime) Then they should be flexible with you.